Unified Framework for Quantum Code Embedding: Preliminaries

 \end{lemma}

 \begin{example}[2D Toric Code \cite{tillich2013quantum,breuckmann2021balanced}] Note that if $C,D$ are of length $n_C,n_D$, then its tensor product is of length $n_C+n_D$.
 In particular, the tensor product of two classical codes is a quantum code.
-For example, the 2D toric code on a torus, written as a chain complex $C$, is the tensor product of cyclic repetition codes, i.e., $C=\sR^{\circlearrowleft}\otimes \sR^{\circlearrowleft}$.
-The 2D toric code with alternating smooth and rough boundary conditions is exactly the tensor product of classic repetition codes $\sR\otimes \sR^T$.
-The 2D toric code with smooth, rough boundary conditions is exactly the tensor product $\sR\otimes \sR, \sR^T\otimes \sR^T$, respectively.
-See Fig. \ref{fig:toric-boundaries} for illustration. \end{example} \begin{definition}[Direct Sum] Let $C^{s}$ denote chain complexes with differentials $\partial^{s}$.
-Then the \textbf{direct sum} $C \equiv \oplus_{s} C^{s}$ is the chain complex consisting of degrees and differential
+For example, the 2D toric code on a torus, written as a complex $C$, is the tensor product of cyclic repetition codes, i.e., $C=R^{\circlearrowleft}\otimes R^{\circlearrowleft}$.
+The 2D toric code with alternating smooth and rough boundary conditions is the tensor product of classic repetition codes $R\otimes R^T$.
+The 2D toric code with smooth, rough boundary conditions is exactly the tensor product $R\otimes R, R^T\otimes R^T$, respectively.
+See Fig. \ref{fig:toric-boundaries}. \end{example} \begin{definition}[Direct Sum] Let $C^{s}$ denote complexes with differentials $\partial^{s}$.
+Then the \textbf{direct sum} $C \equiv \oplus_{s} C^{s}$ is the complex consisting of degrees and differential

-If $C^{s}$ denote CSS codes, then its direct sum can be regarded as the union of independent CSS codes.
-If $C^{s}$ is equipped with a basis $\sB(C^{s})$, then we adopt the \textit{convention} that its direct sum has basis consisting of the disjoint union $\sqcup_{s} \sB(C^{s}_{i})$ at degree $i$.
-The following lemma also suggests that we can adopt an analogous \textit{convention} for the basis of $H_i(C)$, provided that the homologies of $C^{s}$ are equipped with a basis for all $s$. \end{definition} \begin{lemma} Let $C^{s}$ be chain complexes with direct sum $C$.
+If $C^{s}$ is equipped with a basis $\sB(C^{s})$, then adopt the \textit{convention} that its direct sum has basis consisting of the disjoint union $\sqcup_{s} \sB(C^{s}_{i})$ at degree $i$.
+The following lemma also implies that an analogous \textit{convention} for the basis of $H_i(C)$, provided that the homologies of $C^{s}$ are equipped with a basis. \end{definition} \begin{lemma} Let $C^{s}$ be complexes with direct sum $C$.
 Then

 \end{lemma}